 \section{Introduction}

-In \cite{berger} Berger derived variation formulas for the eigenvalues of the Laplace-Beltrami operator with respect to smooth one-parameter family of Riemannian metrics $g(t)$ on a differentiable manifold $M$.
+In \cite{berger}~Berger derived variation formulas for the eigenvalues of the Laplace-Beltrami operator with respect to differentiable one-parameter family of Riemannian metrics $g(t)$ on a smooth manifold $M$.
 Such formulas are known as Hadamard type variation formulas.
-In a seminal work, Uhlenbeck \cite{Uhlenbeck} proved important results on generic properties of the eigenvalues and eigenfunctions of the Laplace-Beltrami operator $\Delta_{g}$ on a compact Riemannian manifold $(M,g)$ without boundary.
-In order to prove her results on genericity of the eigenvalues of $\Delta_g$, Uhlenbeck used the Thom transversality theorem.
-In our case, we work with the $\eta$-Laplacian $L_g:=\Delta_g-g(\nabla\eta,\nabla\cdot)$, $\eta\in C^\infty(M)$, and instead of applying topological theorems, we obtain our result with the Hadamard type variation formulas.
+In a seminal work, Uhlenbeck~\cite{Uhlenbeck} proved important results on generic properties of the eigenvalues and eigenfunctions of the Laplace-Beltrami operator $\Delta_{g}$ on a compact Riemannian manifold $(M,g)$ without boundary.
+In order to prove her results on genericity of the eigenvalues of $\Delta_g$ she used the Thom transversality theorem.

-Our motivation to look at the $\eta$-Laplacian is the following.
-By extending the Bochner formula for the $\eta$-Laplacian, we naturally give rise to an extension of the Ricci curvature tensor.
-It is the so-called Bakry-\'Emery-Ricci tensor given by $Ric_{\eta}=Ric+\nabla^2\eta$.
-Now, this tensor naturally appears in the study of \emph{Ricci flow} \cite{hamilton1}, \emph{almost Ricci solitons} \cite{bgr,Catino2,prrs}, \emph{CPE metrics} \cite{besse} and \emph{quasi-Einstein metrics} \cite{jngbar,catino}.
-Other two very interesting applications that are related to our work are \cite{Cao} and \cite{LiMa}.
-We refer to the papers of J. Lott \cite{lott} and G. Perelman \cite{perelman} for geometric background of the $\eta$-Laplacian.
-It is natural to look for extensions of the Berger formulas for this operator.
-Thus, our main goal in this paper is to derive Hadamard type formulas for the $\eta$-Laplacian and to present some applications.
-The use of this technique is common in the works of some authors.
-We would like to mention the works of Albert \cite{A}, Henry \cite{henry}, Pereira \cite{pereira} and Soufi-Ilias \cite{ahmad}.